DOnofrio-Irene/Analysis_Infinium_methylation_data/README.md

 ## WORKFLOW
 * **Importing Data**
 * **Quality Control**: Perform data quality assessment to identify any potential issues or biases in the raw data.
-* **Within-array normalization**: apply normalization techniques to minimize technical variations and batch effects within and across samples.
+* **Between-array normalization**: apply normalization techniques to minimize technical variations and batch effects within and across samples.
 * **Differential methylation analysis**: Identify differentially methylated regions (DMRs) or individual CpG sites associated with various conditions or phenotypes of interest.